 Many Jewish immigrants arrived through Jaffa’s port.
 There is a point along the Jaffa promenade where you can see the stairs that the new Jewish immigrants used to ascend ashore.
 When they reached the top of the stairs, they fell down to kiss the land.

 The port of Jaffa became less and less important during the British mandate.
-The British established a larger port in Haifa, and the largest ships sailed there.
+The Brits established a more significant port in Haifa, and the largest ships sailed there.
 Furthermore, the Arabs closed Jaffa Port during the Great Arab Revolt in 1936, which made the Jewish people establish the Tel Aviv Port not far from Jaffa’s location.
 These led to the downfall of Jaffa Port.

 More things to do in Jaffa Port

-Near the port, in the sea, you might be able to spot a rock with an Israeli flag on it.
-This is Andromeda Rock.
+- Andromeda Rock – Near the port, you can spot a rock in the sea with an Israeli flag on it.
 This rock is connected to the Greek mythological tale about Andromeda, who was tied to this rock as a sacrifice to the sea monster sent by Poseidon.
-Perseus, who just happened to pass by, saw beautiful Andromeda, untied her, and saved her from the monster.
+Perseus, who just happened to pass by, saw beautiful Andromeda, paralyzed the monster using the head of Meduza, untied Andromeda, and saved her.

 More things to do in Jaffa